clemenko/rke_airgap_install/README.md

 ## Move the tar

 At the time of writing this guide the compressed zst is 5.3G.
+Looks like there are some images that can be removed from the ZST.
+Your mileage may vary.

 ## Deploy Control Plane

+At a high level we are going to install RKE2 on the fi

 ### Uncompress